Biological life cycle

-In biology, a biological life cycle (or just life cycle when the biological context is clear) is a series of changes in form that an organism undergoes, returning to the starting state.
+In biology, a biological life cycle (or just life cycle when the biological context is clear) is a series of stages of the life of an organism, that begins as a zygote, often in an egg, and concludes as an adult that reproduces, producing an offspring in the form of a new zygote which then itself goes through the same series of stages, the process repeating in a cyclic fashion.
+In humans, the concept of a single generation is a cohort of people who, on average, are born around the same period of time, it is related though distinct from the biological concept of generations.

 "The concept is closely related to those of the life history, development and ontogeny, but differs from them in stressing renewal."
 Transitions of form may involve growth, asexual reproduction, or sexual reproduction.

 In some organisms, different "generations" of the species succeed each other during the life cycle.
 For plants and many algae, there are two multicellular stages, and the life cycle is referred to as alternation of generations.
 The term life history is often used, particularly for organisms such as the red algae which have three multicellular stages (or more), rather than two.

 Life cycles that include sexual reproduction involve alternating haploid (n) and diploid (2n) stages, i.e., a change of ploidy is involved.
 To return from a diploid stage to a haploid stage, meiosis must occur.
 In regard to changes of ploidy, there are three types of cycles: